 The Office of Student Development maintains a resource center to provide students with information of particular interest to commuter students.
-A resource board is provided by the office to assist students in locating individuals who are interested in carpooling, living arrangements, and child care.
-In addition, the Office publishes a newsletter titled The Commuter-Cator which is mailed directly to the commuter student's
+Resource boards are provided by the office to assist students in locating individuals who are interested in carpooling, living arrangements, and child care.
+The boards are located in the lobbies of the Student Center, Multipurpose Classroom Laboratory (MCL) Building and the Arts and Science Building (ASB).